Jy

 There are no more mosquitoes in Sardinia than any other Mediterranean island and some areas and or hotels are sprayed in the summer months to alleviate any problem.
 It is worthwhile taking precautions eg insect repellent particularly at dusk if you or your family tend to get bitten and use an electric repellent plug in your bedrooms.

-• Is the tap water safe to drink?
+• Is the tap water safe to drink in Sardinia?

 Yes, the tap water is fine to drink unless otherwise stated.
 Bottled water is readily available in supermarkets, shops, restaurants and bars either still (aqua naturale) or sparkling (aqua frizzante).